 Anchorage Brews Tour

 This 3.5-hour afternoon tour offers a friendly, personalized experience in Alaska’s biggest city (and its biggest city for beer).
 You’ll meet up with Caenepeel (your “hoperator”) outside downtown Anchorage’s Log Cabin Visitor Information Center, and then ride in his van to visit Anchorage’s finest breweries—from King St. Brewing Company, to Midnight Sun Brewing Company, the oldest brewery in town.
-We will finish the tour at one of Anchorage's newest breweries, Resolution Brewing Co (Monday - Tuesday) or, Cynosure Brewing (Wednesday - Saturday).
+We will finish the tour at Resolution Brewing Co, Cynosure Brewing, or Turnagain Brewing depending on the day of the week.
 You’ll get a behind-the-scenes look at each brewery’s operations from the brewers themselves and along the way, you’ll encounter your fair share of Alaskan characters who live off the tourist grid.

 Bike & Brew

 Experience the perfect blend of Alaska urban adventure – a little exercise, gorgeous views from start to finish, and a satisfying peek into the city’s microbrewery scene.
 For obvious reasons, the day begins with the biking portion of the tour.
 You’ll meet downtown, load up bikes and head out to Kincaid Park, one end of the non-motorized paved Tony Knowles Coastal Trail, an Anchorage gem.
 Over 2.5 hours, you’ll find gorgeous views of Cook Inlet, Mount Susitna and even Denali when the weather is clear.
 Watch for wildlife (especially moose) along the way.
 Your guide will put everything in context with regular stops to point out features of the natural landscape and historical events that have shaped the city.
-After arriving back downtown, enjoy lunch on your own and time to freshen up before visiting King Street Brewing Company, Midnight Sun Brewing Company and Resolution Brewing Co. or Cynosure Brewing.
+After arriving back downtown, enjoy lunch on your own and time to freshen up before visiting King Street Brewing Company, Midnight Sun Brewing Company and Resolution Brewing Co, Cynosure Brewing, or Turnagain Brewing depending on the day of the week.
 Bike & Brew includes your bike rental, a minimum of 12 tastings, and light appetizers.

 Hops on The Rail

 If you have a little more time, you can take this full day trip—from 7:30 am to 6:30 pm—which lets you cover more ground in Alaska’s diverse beer industry.
 The day (with a minimum of 16 tastings) starts with the scenic 3-hour ride in a dome-topped train car, on the Alaska Railroad to Talkeetna (if it's a pretty clear day, keep an eye out for the peak of Denali).
 Once you disembark in the quirky town, you’ll board a shuttle van with your "hoperator" and make your way back to Anchorage—with some choice beer stops along the way.
 That begins with a private tour at Denali Brewing Co—the state’s second-largest brewery—and enjoy a homemade box lunch (made by the historic Talkeetna Roadhouse) on our way South.
-Next, depending of the day of the week, either visit Bearpaw River Brewing Co. in Wasilla or Arkose Brewery in Palmer.
+Next, depending of the day of the week, either visit Bearpaw River Brewing Co. in Wasilla, Arkose Brewery or Bleeding Heart Brewery in Palmer.
 Both community breweries are nestled among the towering peaks of the Chugach and Talkeetna Mountains.
 You'll learn how art and science combine to create authentic local ales and lagers.
-After that, the hoperator heads to Eagle River, home of hockey-themed Odd Man Rush Brewing, followed by a last-call stop at Anchorage's up-and-coming Resolution Brewing Co.
+After that, the hoperator heads to Eagle River, home of hockey-themed Odd Man Rush Brewing.

 Ride one hour south of Anchorage to the town of Girdwood, enjoying the stunning vistas of the Turnagain Arm.
 Your first stop is Alyeska Resort, where you'll board the Alyeska Aerial Tram to the top of Mt.
 Alyeska (2,300 ft).
 The tour includes lunch at the Bore Tide Deli while taking in the incredible views of the Chugach Mountains studded with glaciers.
 Your next stop is Girdwood Brewing, newly opened in 2017.
 Drive back to Anchorage, stopping at the largest distillery in Alaska.
 Sample the spirits straight, or in a cocktail.
 The final stop is Double Shovel Cider Company, the first micro-cidery in Alaska.
 This tour is also available from Seward or Whittier for cruise passengers.
 Big Swig will pick you up at the cruise port, and will drop you off at your Anchorage hotel or the Anchorage Airport after the tour.